dbeniamin/1-100_PythonCode_Challenge/README.md

 **day specific .py** : contain several explanations and practical examples of the topic for the specified day

-**day specific project folder** : contains a project that is build using topics and methods used during the day along with previously gained knowledge.
+**day specific project folder** : contains a project that is build using topics and methods used during the day, along with previously gained knowledge.

 ### Change Log: